atreeon/clean-air-bh-website11ty/content/blog/ASmokeControlAreaisBetterThanNoSmokeControlArea.md

 A complete phase out would be easier to enforce and would be justified.
 In doing so we could reduce pm2.5 emissions by some 20 or 30% which in cities could mean even larger reductions to exposure levels where it can hang around on cold windless evenings.
-However Labour don't support phasing it out and have failed to suggest any alternative plan to reduce PM2.5 from domestic solid fuel burning.
+However Labour nor Conservatives don't support phasing it out and have failed to suggest any alternative plan to reduce PM2.5 from domestic solid fuel burning.

 Poor Air Quality continues to be the biggest environmental risk to human health (EIC 2023) and contributes to poor health.
 Improving our health and avoiding unnecessary suffering should be the goal.